-Almost all investors receive some combination of 1099 forms, which report taxable investment activity to our clients and the IRS.
-The IRS requires brokerage firms to mail or electronically deliver these forms by Feb.
-15 each year.
+Almost all investors receive some combination of 1099 forms, which report payments from investment activity to our clients and the IRS.
+The IRS requires brokerage firms to mail or electronically deliver these forms by February 15 each year.

 The following PDFs take you through the different 1099 forms Edward Jones provides and points out specifics that may assist you and your tax professional with preparing your return.